c-candycane/kelimeli/README.md

 - **Add Words:** Users can add words and their meanings they want to learn.
 - **Quiz:** Users can take quizzes based on the words they have selected.
 The quiz is designed to be repeated at specific intervals.
 - **Analysis:** A section that analyzes the users' learning process and shows their progress.
+- **User Registration:** Users can create an account to save their progress.
+- **Google Sign-In:** Users can log in using their Google account.

 ## Installation

 1. **Clone the repository:**